and Nutritional Deficiencies

 I part ways when he gets very general about cost.
 Yes, you can certainly get cheap vitamins.
 And you can get cheap results from taking them.
 I recommend organic vitamins from a company known for their standards of production.
 Go on nutrition forums, ask around.
 The best vitamins ... you can tell a difference when you take them.

-Basically, Dr. Oz names most of the obvious vitamins to get into your diet ...
+OK, back to the Oz video, for those who'd rather read than watch... basically, Dr. Oz names most of the obvious vitamins to get into your diet ...
 A, C, D, E, B and Omega 3.
 It's just a five-minute video so obviously, I can't expect him to go into depth but I would hope on a full-length show he'd also speak to the fact that C and B vitamins are water-soluble and our body can't store them.
-Thus, it's more vital to get those on a daily basis than A or E, which can be stored.
-Also, in winter, I agree that extra D might be needed.
+Thus, it's more vital to get those on a daily basis than A, D or E, which can be stored.
+Also, in winter, I agree that extra D might be needed and from what I've read, the best form is D3.

 Wholistic Health Disclaimer: The nutritional information on this website is not intended to replace any needed medical attention or treatment.
 Some medications may require that you NOT take supplements so ask doctor before adding any other supplement to your health care regimen.
 For example, if taking potassium-sparing diuretics, your doctor may want to closely monitor any extra potassium you consume.
 Just take the ingredient list in and talk it over with your doc.